lawrennd/old_talks/_posts/2012-09-06-life-the-universe-and-machine-learning.md

   area where computers have typically struggled.
 We will emphasize the role of uncertainty in data modelling and hope to persuade the audience that correct handling of uncertainty may be one of the keys to intelligent systems."
-venue: St George's Church Lecture Theatre, University of Sheffield
+venue: Inaugural Lecture at St George's Church Lecture Theatre, University of Sheffield
 year: '2012'
 month: 9
 day: '6'